 Maintenance District Information

-Beginning Feb.
-15, the unpaved portion of Wenatchee's Burch Mountain Road will be closed to traffic through March 31.
+The unpaved portion of Wenatchee's Burch Mountain Road is closed to traffic through March 31.

 The seasonal closure, which starts at milepost 1.12, aims to prevent damages to the county road that may be caused by traffic during annual freezing and thawing conditions.
 The Chelan County Sheriff’s Office will be monitoring the closure.
 Violators may be charged with a misdemeanor, punishable by up to 90 days in jail and a $1,000 fine.
 Violators also may be held liable for any damages done to the road, according to Chelan County code.

 Information regarding maintenance work occurring in the County maintenance districts for the week of March 20, 2017:

 Crews will be brooming district wide as well as grading primitive roads.
 They also will be shouldering Knowles Road from American Fruit Road down the hill toward School Street.